timothycdc/findata-kg/MIF_5_writeup.md

 One natural extension is to allow the PM to specify asset–asset and macro–macro relationships as well.
 This will then allow for more flexibility in modelling causal relationships.
 For a very fictional illustrative example:

 > Geopolitical Risk Scenario: Oil Prices $\uparrow$, CPI $\uparrow$, Interest Rates $\uparrow$, Tech Sector Stocks $\downarrow$, but Palantir $\uparrow$

+Here, CPI and Interest rates are encoded with an macro-macro relationship, and asset-asset relationships are used to encode the relationship between Palantir and other tech stocks.

  This would require more caution in constructing the full adjacency matrix – as KG adjacency matrix would overlap with the $\mathbf{A}_{aa}$ and $\mathbf{A}_{mm}$ blocks.
 We can write a KG adjacency matrix that encapsulates all three types of relationships as: